atsepkov/drone/README.md

 - `Drone` is a base class that can be spawned through Node directly and can be used for web-scraping.
 - `TestDrone` is a testing class extending it that performs screenshot-based testing.

+You can see example usage for each one by looking at `example.js` and `example.test.js` files.

 The TestDrone class is meant to be used within a test framework (Jest, Jasmine, and Mocha were tested, but most should work).
 Note that your test syntax may differ slightly (for example, in Mocha, you would use `before` and `after` instead of `beforeAll` and `afterAll`).